joseeden/All-Things-DevOps/pages/030-Security/042-Securing-the-Network.md

 ### Difference between IDS and IPS

+Intrusion Detection Systems (IDS) and Intrusion Prevention Systems (IPS) are both crucial for network security, designed to monitor network traffic for suspicious activity.

 - **Intrusion Detection Systems (IDS)**
   - Logs and alerts when it finds something suspicious or malicious.
   - Automates log inspection and real-time event analysis to detect intrusion attempts.
   - Recognizes anomalies and responds with alerts or alarms.
-  - Do not stop an attack, but are programmed to alert based on a criteria.
+  - Does not stop an attack, but are programmed to alert based on a criteria.

 - **Intrusion Protection Systems (IPS)**
   - Logs, alert on it, and take an action when it finds something suspicious or malicious.